MooersLab/jupyterlabcctbxsnips/README.md

 Please post an issue if one of the ways below changes.
 Of course, as per the License, use these protocoals at your own risk.

-There are other approaches like Binder and Collab that are good for demonstrations, but their limitations will hinder your productivity.
+There are other approaches like Binder and Collab that are good for demonstrations, but their limitations hinder serious work.
-They are not long-term coding environments.

 ## Five ways to install PyMOL, CCTBX, and Jupyter